-Those relocating to India will find that the types of property available to them will depend very much on the location.
-Most expats will find themselves in one of India's bustling cities where they'll have a choice of a number of accommodation options.
+Those relocating to India realise that the types of property available to them depend very much on the location.
+Most expats will find themselves in one of India's bustling cities where properties are constantly being built to meet the population’s demand.

 Finding accommodation in India

 The demand for good quality, reasonably priced accommodation often outweighs the supply, so renting property in India can be challenging.
 The good news is that employers often help their expat employees find a place to stay, sometimes lining up a few options for them to choose between.

 But many new arrivals aren't so lucky and have to go through the accommodation search themselves.
 Online property listings and real estate portals are a good starting point, such as 99acres.com, makaan.com and Magicbricks.
 Social media pages and groups are another way to network and find property.
 Note that all prospective tenants, especially those who search online, should visit the properties they are interested in before signing any contract.

 Many expats hire a local real estate agent or enlist the services of a relocation company.
 Expats in this position will need to be explicit about their specifications and what their price range is.
 Real estate agents can also help draw up rental agreements and register long-term leases.